-Home » The Blog » Is BCc: Polite?
+Home » Question: Is Using BCc: Polite?

-Is BCc: Polite?
+Question: Is Using BCc: Polite?

-Not good, right?
-I don’t blame you.
-For the most part we assume that our email communications are between us and the people whose email addresses we can visibly see.
+For the most part, we assume that our email communications are between us and those whose email addresses we can see.
 Sadly, hiding email addresses in the BCc: field for the wrong reasons is more common than many may surmise.

 Time and Place for Everything

 Here is a good analogy.
-BCc: is akin to having a phone conversation on a speakerphone without informing the other side.
+BCc: is akin to having a phone conversation on speakerphone without informing the other side.

 For example, if the Sender is trying to protect the privacy of their contacts by not exposing their addresses to those they do not know.
 Particularly when sending to a group of contacts in a mass email.